Making s-wave superconductors topological with magnetic field: Model and approach

+The paper is orgainzed as follows.
+In Section \ref{sec:model} we introduce our model, and we solve it in Sections~\ref{sec:square-lattice} (square vortex lattice) and \ref{sec:traingular-lattice} (triangular vortex lattice), followed by a discussion in Section~\ref{sec:discussion}.
+We relegate computational technicalities to Appendixes~\ref{app:translational-properties} and \ref{sec:evaluating_Delta}, analyze the scaling of the matrix elements in Appendix~\ref{app:scaling-Delta}, and explain the subtleties of the Chern number evaluation in a continuum model in Appendix \ref{app:calculating-Chern-continuum-model}.
+We provide additional results for the bulk properties in Appendix \ref{sec:additional-results}, and we consider the stripe geometry with edge modes in Appendix~\ref{app:stripe-geometry}.

-\paragraph{Model and approach.---}
+\section{Model and approach}

 We start with the model of a two-dimensional electron gas with a quadratic dispersion relation placed in an out-of-plane uniform magnetic field $B$.
 The latter can be represented by the vector potential in the Landau gauge $\bA = (-By, 0, 0)$.
-We assume small effective mass of electron, which renders the Zeeman term negligible.
+We assume small effective mass of an electron, which renders the Zeeman term negligible.
 Its Hamiltonian $H_0 = (-i\bm{\nabla} - e \bA/c)^2 / 2m - E_F$ has energy levels $E_N = (N + 1 / 2) \omega_c - E_F$ with the cyclotron frequency $\omega_c = e B / (m c)$ and well-known Landau-level wavefunctions: \be \phi_{N,K_x l_B^2} (\br) = e^{i K_x x}\varphi_{N}(y - K_x l_B^{2}) / \sqrt{L_x}, \ee where $L_x$ is the $x$-dimension of the sample, $\varphi_{N}(y)=\sqrt{1/(2^{N}N!\sqrt{\pi}l_B)} H_{N}(y / l_B)e^{-y^{2}/(2l_B^{2})}$, and Hermite polynomials are denoted as $H_N$.
 We will use this basis to study both the normal-state and superconducting phases.
+Note that working in the continuum model without an underlying atomic lattice helps clarify the crossover physics, as it eliminates the need to consider commensurability effects and Hofstadter-related phenomena \cite{Hofstadter, Harper, Jain2022helical, Shaffer-HofstadterSC}.

 Magnetic field is known to be detrimental to superconductivity and suppresses it completely in bulk samples at $B > H_{c2}$.
 Below the phase transition, $B < H_{c2}$, superconductivity survives in the form of a vortex lattice with a period determined by the magnetic length $l_B = \sqrt{\hbar c/(eB)}$.
 Specifically, the area of a vortex unit cell equals $\pi l_B^2$.
 Note that in the limit of a two-dimensional system, superconducting penetration length diverges \cite{Pearl-penetration-length} and the magnetic field remains uniform.